mourner/rbush/README.md

 ```

 Builds a tree with the given rectangle data from scratch.
-Bulk loading like this is many times faster than adding data items one by one.
+Bulk loading like this is many times faster than inserting data items one by one.

 #### Data Format